-With travellers looking the other way rather than Kashmir, due to safety issues, Bhaderwah is becoming the new hot favourite of the explorers.
+With travelers looking the other way rather than Kashmir, due to safety issues, Bhaderwah is becoming the new hot favorite of the explorers.
 This less-explored destination, enclosed with snow-covered peaks and lush green forests, is taking over all the limelight in Jammu.

 As per the Chief Executive Officer of the Bhaderwah Development Authority (BDA), Bhaderwah has by now received a record number of 2.15 lakh holidaymakers, with a regular count of 18000 to 20000 holidaymakers arriving daily.
 So, to meet the necessities, the residents have now unlocked their doors, giving holidaymakers the choice of homestays at a nominal charge.

 Gratefully, the state government’s unfamiliarity toward this place did not put it off the tracks.
 In fact, the residents never shied away from evolving whatever tourism setup they could.
 The temperature here hovers between 13 degree Celsius and 18 degree Celsius, thereby offering travellers the much-needed break from the boiling heat in the plains.

 Also, the lush green meadows of Padri Pass, which is about 40 km from here, on the interstate road connecting Chamba, is fast becoming a tourist hotspot owing to its easy approachability for the travelers visiting Himachal Pradesh.
 Moreover, there are other tourist destinations that have been established by locals around Bhaderwah; most, giving lodging and boarding to facilitate the tourists.